Enapter/marketplace/CONTRIBUTING.md

 # :construction: Contributing to Enapter Device Blueprints

+We welcome any contributions when it comes to integrating new devices into the system, whether it's development efforts or testing the blueprints on your hardware.

+Feel free to:

+- 🐛 Report an issue
+- 📖 Improve documentation
+- 👨‍💻 Contribute to the code
+- 🔌 Provide remote access to your hardware
+- 🎥 Create review or tutorial video on Youtube

+Feel free to open discussion in [Discord](https://go.enapter.com/discord_handbook) or [GitHub](https://github.com/Enapter/marketplace/discussions)

 Go through [the tutorial](https://developers.enapter.com/docs/) to learn about the blueprint concept and development workflow.

 ## Quick Overview